This post may contain affiliate links.

 We aimed to spend years in Asia travelling slowly on a very modest budget ( around $50/day).
 We found that achievable despite setbacks although slow travel didn’t really float our boat.
 Emergency surgery on Ko Phangan kept us stuck in a more expensive, but wonderful, place for a while and a bike crash took a chunk out of our savings.

 Family health problems in the UK forced us to the expensive side of the world after only 6 months of Asian travel.
 The UK cost us a lot. ( 1 month in UK=5 months in Asia for us).
 We found reasonably priced accommodation and food but we didn’t scrimp on admission to attractions like the Harry Potter Studio Tour and The Doctor Who Experience.
 If you have to scrimp, it’s not fun.
 These days we’d get free admissions to anything like that, press passes, because of the blog.

 So we got really silly with the cash.
 We then, bizarrely, decided to compound our overspend by splurging on an Atlantic Crossing Cruise.
-We were in the right place at the right time for what we thought would be a once in a lifetime experience ( we were wrong, we’ve taken 3 cruises now!)
+We were in the right place at the right time for what we thought would be a once in a lifetime experience ( we were wrong, we’ve taken 3 cruises now).
 That cruise was awesome and worth every penny.
 Although cheaper than flying the 4 of us to New York, it was still a big lump of cash.

 New York in the polar vortex and a month touring the USA followed, another money guzzler, including days in the Orlando theme parks and New Orleans for Mardi Gras.
 It was all wonderful, but it wasn’t Asia-cheap.

 From there we took ourselves down to El Salvador to explore Central America for a couple of months before we hitch a ride back to Europe on another cruise ship.
 Then we were short of cash and Chef got a job.

-Travel Blogging Had to Pay For our Travel.
+Making Travel Blogging Pay For our Travel.

 We loved that first year of non-stop travel and wouldn’t do it over another way.
 I think we had to get that year out of our systems before we slowed things down and became more location independent rather than just backpackers.